 Positive Effects Associated with the Consumption of Coffee

 Caffeine is known to have negative and positive health benefits.
 First, it has been scientifically established that caffeine can prevent bronchopulmonary dysplasia—a premature breathing disorder in infants—and apnea of prematurity.

-People who regularly consume coffee are not likely to develop diabetes, dementia, or Parkinson’s Disease.
+People who regularly consume coffee in the morning (0r anytime of the day!) are not likely to develop diabetes, dementia, or Parkinson’s Disease.
 Moreover, the regular consumption of coffee reduces the risk of developing strokes and certain types of cancers.

 Furthermore, caffeine is on the list of essential treatments and medicines of the World Health Organization (WHO).
 It is therefore classified by the FDA as “safe“.
 However, it may become toxic if a person takes more than 10 grams of it every day.